pepa65/bat/README.md

 ```shell
 make build
 ```

+To just simply install, do: `make install` (requires root privileges).

 You can also rename the binary to something else if another program with the same name already exists.